prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 </configuration>
 ```

 In this case, the `ConsoleAppender` will send the log messages in the Console, i.e. in the Standard Output.
-Inside the Appender customization, it is also possible to specify the format of message and add useful informations like the timestamp, the logger, the thread, etc.
+Inside the Appender customization, it is also possible to specify the format of the message and add useful information like the timestamp, the logger, the thread, etc.

-The second block define for each appender, the level of logging.
-The level are 5: `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE` and the chosen one includes also the previous.
-For example, if you choose the `TRACE` level, all the messages will be sent and if you chose the the `INFO` level, only the messages with level `INFO`, `WARN` and `ERROR` will be sent.
+The second block defines for each appender, the level of logging.
+The levels are 5: `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, and the chosen one includes also the previous.
+For example, if you choose the `TRACE` level, all the messages will be sent, and if you choose the `INFO` level, only the messages with level `INFO`, `WARN`, and `ERROR` will be sent.

 ```xml
 <configuration>